 Don’t fancy wasting your precious days off scouring and scrubbing before the family arrive at Christmas?
-Here are our top tips for getting the house in shape for festive get-togethers with as little stress as possible.
+Here are some top tips for getting the house spick and span for festive get-togethers with as little stress as possible.

-We’re talking late autumn – a much better time to do an annual declutter then in the crazy run up to the big day.
+Late autumn is a great time to begin the annual declutter.
+That way, you won’t have it all to do in the run up to the big day.

 So, take a deep breath, gather your cleaning tools, and take the plunge on a blustery November weekend.
 With the deep clean done and dusted, you’ll just be left with easy cleaning top-ups in December – and trust us, it’ll feel worth it!